unisave-cloud/website/src/guides/how-to-make-http-requests-from-unity.md

 ---
 title: "How to make HTTP requests from Unity"
 url: "guides/how-to-make-http-requests-from-unity"
-tags: []
+tags: ["http", "unity"]
 author: "Jiří Mayer"
 datePublished: null
 dateUpdated: null
 ---

 There are many reasons why you might want to interact with the Web from your Unity game.
-You may want to redirect your player to your website, download configuration data from your website, create a Discord bot, store user-generated content, or implement a chat or a real-time notification service.
-Each of these usecases has different requirements and thus should be solved by the best-fitting tool Unity provides.
+You may want to redirect your player to your website, download configuration data from your website, create a Discord bot, store user-generated content, or implement a chat, or a real-time notification service.
+Each one of these usecases has different requirements and thus should be solved by the best-fitting tool Unity provides.
 This article helps you with choosing the right tool.

-## What is HTTP and what it allows

-> **Note:** If you know what the following HTTP terms are, you may skip this section: client, server, request, response, method, status code, request body, URL, query parameters, headers, body, JSON.

-...

-- tcp
-- http
-- methods
-- browsers, redirects
-- APIs
-- JSON, query, etc
+TODO: link the http article

 ## Open a website with `Application.OpenURL`